The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Application to Weak Lensing Surveys

 \subsection{Posteriors}

 In this section, we apply our exact likelihood to a realistic weak-lensing data vector to assess its impact on the resulting posteriors relative to a standard Gaussian likelihood.
 We use the same setup as in the previous section, i.e. the KiDS-1000 redshift and angular bins described in Sec.~\ref{sec:sims_comp}.
 The analysis is limited to $\xi^+$ data vectors as the large scales where the non-Gaussianity is most pronounced do not contribute to the $\xi^-$ data vectors significantly \citepalias{oehl2025a}.
 To avoid introducing additional scatter unrelated to the likelihood choice, we use the mean predicted correlation function of a fiducial cosmology as our data vector.
+For the Gaussian likelihood comparison, we adopt a covariance fixed at the fiducial cosmology, while the exact likelihood retains the parameter dependence described in Sec.~\ref{sec:cov}.
 Unless noted otherwise, we adopt flat priors.
 This choice is unimportant for our purposes, as identical priors are applied to both the Gaussian and copula likelihoods and our aim is to isolate the effect of the choice of likelihood rather than perform parameter inference; for comparison between the likelihoods, the simplest prior choice suffices.